 Try to avoid buying pieces on finance

-> When you don't have much money to spend on furniture, you might consider buying pieces on finance.
+When you don't have much money to spend on furniture, you might consider buying pieces on finance.
 That means that rather than paying for an item in one lump sum, you spread the cost over a few years.
-Don't ever fall into the trap of thinking that buying things on finance is a good idea.
+Don't ever fall into the trap of thinking that buying things in finance is a good idea.
 It is a con.
 When you buy things in this way, you end up spending more than you would on items and getting yourself into debt.
-The deal works out great for stores, who get a constant (and increasing) income from just one product sale, but it is awful for you.
+The deal works out great for stores, which get a constant (and increasing) income from just one product sale, but it is awful for you.

-> Take your time
+Take your time

 You might think that you need your home to be fully-furnished from the moment that you move into it.
 Forget that.
 In an ideal world, yes, it would be nice if your home were perfect from the off-set, but these things take time.
 Don't worry too much about getting all the furniture you need right away.
 As long as you have a bed to sleep on, you should be fine.
 Take your time and buy pieces when you can afford them.

 - Garden / Landscaping / Patio — 263

 - Plumbing / Basements — 118